 "We've hired former interns to become full-time employees multiple times," said Liz Wessel, co-founder and CEO of WayUp.
 "I like to think of it as a two- to three-month interview."

 WayUp matches employers and job candidates seeking full-time roles and internships, which has allowed Wessel to get a glimpse into the internship programs of several companies.
-WayUp hired (and will be paying) seven interns for this coming summer as part of a development program that includes guest speakers and a lunch with Wessel.
+WayUp hired (and will be paying) interns for this coming summer as part of a development program that includes guest speakers and lunch with Wessel.

-Small businesses have a ripe opportunity when it comes to interns.
+Small businesses have a big opportunity when it comes to interns.
 By developing and working with interns, you can foster growth in an inexperienced individual who could one day become a major player for your company.

 The first step is establishing the right kind of program and paying your interns to ensure you're attracting talent that can contribute to your organization.
 Here's how to do it.

-1. Establish an intern program coordinator
+1. Establish an intern program coordinator.

 Having a person in charge of your interns is crucial to building a program that pushes candidates and ensures they're getting the most out of their experience.
 The best part is, for small businesses, this position doesn't need to be a separate full-time position.
-Wessel said that WayUp's internship program is run by two coordinators who work in full time roles for the company.
+Wessel said that WayUp's internship program is run by two coordinators who work in full-time roles for the company.
 She said these individuals contribute about five hours a week to the program, and the responsibilities don't impede their full-time obligations.

 Internship coordinators can build a program that ensures your interns are having a collective learning experience.
 Steven Benson, founder and CEO of Badger Maps, is an example of someone who puts in extra effort to develop interns.

-"During the internship, I teach classes on various business topics, give career advice, do trainings to make them successful at their job role and help them develop valuable skills," Benson said in an email.
+"During the internship, I teach classes on various business topics, give career advice, do trainings to make them successful at their job role and help them develop valuable skills," Benson wrote in an email.
 "Interns at Badger are executing on major projects from beginning to end, and thereby get meaningful work experience."

-2. Give each intern a mentor or "buddy"
+2. Give each intern a mentor or "buddy."